Skip to content

 It is always interesting to use a slow shutter speed with birds in flight, capturing their flight paths and the patterns these create.

-Another creative use of shutter speed is to use a technique called panning, where you move the camera along with a moving subject to create a sense of motion blur in the background while keeping the subject sharp.
+Another creative use of shutter speed is a technique called panning, where you move the camera along with a moving subject to create a sense of motion blur in the background while keeping the subject sharp.

 Finally, using a slow shutter speed for intentional camera movement can give beautiful results.
 Setting a long exposure and slowly moving the camera during the exposure gives an impressionist-style image.